-Corporations May Not Demand Squeaky-clean Art, But We Can’t Expect Them Not To
+Do Sponsors Like Delta Have the Right to Demand Squeaky-clean Art?

 Twitter erupted in scorn: Had none of these people read the play in eighth grade?
 Did the killing come as a surprise?
 Did they not realize that it’s supposed to be tragic, not celebratory?
 Didn’t they remember that in a different production, in 2012, the Romans murdered an Obama-like Caesar, and nobody flipped out?
 And where does an immense bank or a widely unbeloved airline get off expressing moral qualms about a play?

 By all means, let us inveigh against philistinism and puffed-up self-interest (always worthy targets), but we should also recognize that neither art nor money is a neutral force.
 It’s a wonderful thing that Shakespeare’s works continue to excite and enlighten after four centuries.
 Their relevance, though, is not free.
 Ours is a dramatically polarized moment in which every utterance gets scrutinized for its political import, and that is hardly new.
 In the 1850s, Giuseppe Verdi wrote an opera that depicted the assassination 60 years earlier of King Gustav III of Sweden.
 Censors objected to showing the murder of a European sovereign, so the commissioning house forced the composer to neutralize the political overtones by shifting the action to a distant exotic land: Boston.
-(We now know this sanitized version as Il Ballo in maschera.)
+(We now know this sanitized version as Un Ballo in maschera.)
 To pretend that people who write checks have an abstract duty to fund an artistic enterprise without caring about the result is naïve.
 Most of the time the decision whether to fund a novel, a new piece of music, or an exhibition is made long before these works see the light of day.
 The Public’s Julius Caesar is a rare instance of a donor’s after-the-fact judgment, but that doesn’t make it outrageous.

 Marketing through arts philanthropy also carries a cost that is borne both by donors and recipients.
 Corporations often fund the arts as a way of cleansing reputations they have sullied through their business practices or products, and money-hungry organizations have to decide how willing they are to play the game.
 Twenty years ago, the debate over art-washing raged around whether to take tobacco money from Philip Morris.
 These days, the Koch brothers are the one making liberal audiences queasy about enjoying the fruits of their largesse.